AbelSAnderson/MurderMansion/README.md

 ### Introduction & Title

 On startup of the program, a introduction animation will play, with Cards and other objects flying across the screen towards the right side.
 Afterwards, the main menu will automatically show up with various options.
-Sound effects are also played during the introduction and the music will continue into the Main menu and througout the rest of the game.
+Sound effects are also played during the introduction and the music will continue into the Main menu and throughout the rest of the game.

 <img width="1486" alt="Introduction Screen" src="https://user-images.githubusercontent.com/52411731/116434490-732de080-a818-11eb-96c0-628b43a7d7d9.png">